dyenibib/blog/content/uses.md

 ## Hardware

-As of this year, 2024:

 - My MacBook Air 13" came early 2015, no seven-year itch, I pray.
-- My Logitech M238 Sneaker Head is younger by two years and one battery replacement, yay!
+- My Logitech M238 Sneaker Head is two years and one battery replacement younger, yay!
-- Samsung Smart Monitor M5 is my extended display and is the youngest at 5 years and still looking great!
+- Samsung Smart Monitor M5 is my extended display and is the youngest at 5, still tip-top, looking great!

 ## Tools and Apps